BeansAreOk/HFM-Redux/README.md

 - Infamy reduction increased to 0.15
 - Increased End Date to 1946
 - Adding wargoals no longer requires any jingoism requirement
-- Changed Fascist Italy's country name and flag to be more historically accurate
 - Connected all offshore islands as straits to the home island in Japan

 Flavour changes:

 - Added 25 new Russian countries
 - Added 3 new British countries
-- Added more historical cores to Venice's expansion decision
 - Added Stormtrooper and Submarine units to the game.
 - Added more UK flavour events
+- Added more US flavour events
+- Added decisions for Fascist Germany to attack France, the Benelux, and Denmark and Norway

+Historical fixes:

+- Added more historical cores to Venice's expansion decision
+- Changed Fascist Italy's country name to the Kingdom of Italy along with its appropriate flag
+- Changed Fascist Germany's country name to German Reich as opposed to just Germany
+- Vichy France renamed to the French State
+- Polish eastern claims decision fixed to include all territory it took from Russia after WW1
+- Fascist Hungary flag and name changed to be more historically accurate

 Future changes: